Isidro A. Negrón Irizarry: Early years and studies

 Negrón is a member of Phi Sigma Alpha fraternity.

 Political career

 Negrón ran unsuccessfully as a candidate to the Puerto Rico House of Representatives in 1996.
 In 2000, he ran for the position of mayor of San Germán and won.
 He was reelected in 2004, 2008, 2012 and 2016.

+In 2018, he was accused of fraud and corruption by allegedly working with the Administrative Environmental and Sports Consultants Corp (AESC).
+He denies the allegations by calling the accusers opportunists.

 Personal life

 Negrón is married with Doris Zapata Padilla, who is the Director of the Service Center of Special Education for Handicapped Children of the Department of Education of Puerto Rico.
 They have four children together: Sheila, Samuel, Nicollemarie and Michael Rafael.